SummerJam 2024 ADD

 8:22pm, GREEN STAGE

-Another Marley son rocks this festival: Julian "Juju" Marley and The Uprising band bring good vibes to the Green Stage, now performing a fine cover of Bend Down Low.
+Another Marley son rocks this festival now: Julian "Juju" Marley and The Uprising band bring good vibes to the Green Stage, performing a fine cover of Bend Down Low.
 The dancing and partying is not limited to the audience, but also spreads to the back of the stage.
-Here, Ky-Mani Marley and his band observe attentively what the musicians are doing, while Jesse Royal dances with two little girls on the other side, where Jason Panton is also chilling.
+Here, Ky-Mani Marley and his band observe attentively what the musicians are doing, while Jesse Royal dances with two little girls (aged 3 and 6, maybe) on the other side, where Jason Panton is also chilling.
 Among those "holding a vibe" during Juju's show is also Mr. Brozi senior himself, the founder of all this musical magic, who walks around in a fancy blue Hawaii-Shirt – thank you for making SummerJam a reality, sir!

 9:30pm, RED STAGE

 "On the low, on the low…" The music booming across the island leaves no doubt as to who is on stage right now: Burna Boy, straight outta Nigeria!
-He came with a phat line-up, full band including two backing vocalists, three horns, four dancers, four or five percussionists, plus the visuals of the show, including sparks and smoke and lights… impressive!
+He came with a phat line-up, a full band and two backing vocalists, three horns, four dancers, four or five percussionists, plus the visuals of the show, including sparks and smoke and lights… impressive!
 His crew's arrival on the island caused a turmoil earlier, as the whole backstage was suddenly a no-go area because nobody was allowed to pass his dressing rooms.
-The madness went as far as hanging up large sheets of blue plastic in the corridor so that nobody could even get the smallest glimpse of the artist.
+The madness went as far as hanging up large sheets of blue plastic in the corridor so that nobody would even get the smallest glimpse of the artist off stage.
 Do you remember that E.T. movie, when they sealed Elliot Taylor's house after the alien got sick?
 That's how it looked like.

 Outside, it is almost impossible to move through the tightly packed crowd, as there seem to be many many Burna Boy fans here, most of them directly in front of the stage, screaming and jumping and waving flags to songs like Enter Body, Kilometre, his version of Jerusalema and, once again, a YG Marley cover of Praise Jah In The Moonlight.